 "Most people don't do enough research about breeds," says Gorman, adding that she's seen a lot of instances where "couch potatoes" get a lab, and within a few months or less, the dog ends up at a rescue shelter.

 If you are interested in a purebred, contact a reputable breeder and interview him about breed-specific details.
-The American Kennel Club (AKC) offers a breeder referral services on their website, akc.org
+The American Kennel Club (AKC) offers a breeder referral services on its website.

 "While breeds have certain predictable characteristics, there is always the full spectrum of temperaments within any breed," says Forbes.
 "Parental genetics are the best predictor.
 It is always best to see and ask questions about the parents — their good points and problems."